rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 the book about types I recommend to everyone, ... so far unsuccessfully.
 Apparently, software developers want to have some life outside of programming.
 Who knew?
 The good news is that types dramatically increase programming efficiency so learning them is a good investment.
-This section of the post will be little more TAPL-ish with some more advanced CS.
+This section of the post will be a little more TAPL-ish with some more advanced CS.

 ### Structural Types